Are you shopping for a new set of high-quality kitchen knives, but you can’t decide between Wusthof and Victorinox?

 Product Offerings: Wusthof has seven knife collections: five forged and two stamped.
 Victorinox has five knife collections: four stamped and one forged.
 Forged knives are thicker, heavier, and more durable.
-Stamped knives are lightweight with tin blades, and often very sharp.
+Stamped knives are lightweight with thin blades, and often very sharp.

 Design: Wusthof design combines elegance with function.
 All handles securely affixed are ergonomically-designed for comfort and superior grip.
 Victorinox has an impressive array of blade shapes and beautiful handle styles and colors.
 Of the two brands, Victorinox has more flair.